microsoft/InventorySample/docs/chapters/architecture/navigation-service.md

 It just adds the type of the ViewModel and the type of the View in a common dictionary.

 The registration is usually done at the beginning of the execution, so all entries are available as soon as possible.
-In our application, you can locate the registration in the `Setup` class, inside the `ConfigureNavigation` method.
+In our application, you can locate the registration in the `Startup` class, inside the `ConfigureNavigation` method.

 ```csharp
 private static void ConfigureNavigation()